The Cremation of Sam McGee

-"The Cremation of Sam McGee" is among the most famous of Robert W. Service's (1874–1958) poems.
+"The Cremation of Sam McGee" is among the most famous of Robert W. Service's poems.
 It was published in 1907 in Songs of a Sourdough.
 (A "sourdough", in this sense, is a resident of the Yukon.)
 It concerns the cremation of a prospector who freezes to death near Lake Laberge (spelled "Lebarge" by Service), Yukon, Canada, as told by the man who cremates him.

 Poem

-The night prior to his death the title character, who is from the fictional town of Plumtree, Tennessee, asks the narrator "to swear that, foul or fair, you'll cremate my last remains".
-The narrator knows that "A pal's last need is a thing to heed", and swears he will not fail to cremate him.
-After McGee dies the following day, the narrator winds up hauling the body clear to the "marge [shore, edge] of Lake Lebarge" before he finds a way to perform the promised cremation aboard a derelict steamer called the Alice May.
-Much to the narrator's surprise, he later discovers Sam's ghost in the makeshift crematorium, enjoying the warmth.
-Another interpretation has Sam McGee still alive and enjoying the warmth of the furnace fire in the style of a "Tall Tale."
-Sam has conned the narrator into trekking him to a warm location through the ruse of promising to have him cremated.
+Sam McGee has left his (fictional) hometown of Plumtree, Tennessee, to seek gold in the Yukon.
+While travelling the Dawson Trail with Cap, the narrator, Sam becomes convinced that he will die of exposure to the cold and asks Cap to cremate his body.
+Cap agrees to the request; Sam dies the next day, leaving Cap to haul the body along the trail in search of an opportunity to cremate it.
+Upon reaching the "marge [shore, edge] of Lake Lebarge", he finds a derelict steamer frozen in the ice and decides to make use of it.
+Once Cap has lit and fuelled the boiler furnace, he stuffs in Sam's body and walks away as it burns.
+He returns some time later and, upon opening the furnace door, is stunned to see Sam smiling contentedly and asking him to close it so the heat will not escape.

 Robert Service based the poem on an experience of his roommate, Dr. Leonard S. E. Sugden, who had cremated a corpse in the firebox of the steamer Olive May.

-A success upon its initial publication in 1907, the poem became a staple of traditional campfire storytelling in North America throughout the 20th century.
-An edition of the poem, published in 1986 and illustrated by Ted Harrison, is read widely in Canadian elementary schools.